idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSFVDispersePhaseDragMaterial.md

 - $\rho_d$ is the density of the dispersed phase particles,
 - $d_d$ is the characteristic diameter of the dispersed phase particles,
 - $\bm{u}_m$ is the mixture velocity,
-- $\mu_m$ is the mixture density.
+- $\mu_m$ is the mixture viscosity.

-Base on this Reynolds number, the linear drag coefficient for the dispersed phase is computed as follows:
+Based on this Reynolds number, the linear drag coefficient for the dispersed phase is computed as follows:

 \begin{equation}